techninja8/zk-merkle-proofs/README.md

 4. **Validate Membership**:
    - If the equation holds to be true, the proof is valid, and the transaction is part of the Merkle tree.
-   - Otherwise, the proof fails.
+   - Otherwise, the proof fails, indicating the prover did not actually present a merkle proof with the correct path and the correct root.

 ## Installation
 ### **Prerequisites**